ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/05-esql/assignment.md

 enhanced_loading: null
 ---

-In many cases, you might be ok to parse your logs on-demand.
-As an example, i can use ES|QL to parse my nginx proxy logs as needed.
+In many cases, it might suffice to simply parse your logs on-demand rather than to do so at the edge.
+Elastic's ES|QL piped query language makes this really easy:

-## ES|QL

-Let's first try query-time parsing using ES|QL:

 1. Open the [button label="Elasticsearch"](tab-1) tab
 2. Execute the following query: